sudface/ROAM/README.md

 # ROAM
 Analysis of the Rail Opal Assignment Model

-The data used is derived from Transport for NSW datasets, <a href="https://opendata.transport.nsw.gov.au/data/dataset/roam-rail-opal-assignment-model">ROAM</a> and <a href="https://opendata.transport.nsw.gov.au/data/dataset/loam-light-rail-opal-assignment-model">LOAM</a>.
+The data used is derived from Transport for NSW datasets, <a href="https://opendata.transport.nsw.gov.au/data/dataset/roam-rail-opal-assignment-model">ROAM</a> and <a href="https://opendata.transport.nsw.gov.au/data/dataset/loam-light-rail-opal-assignment-model">LOAM</a> and FOAM.
 Transport uses Opal tap data to estimate what services passengers are taking.

 The ROAM is provided in a single 300MB PSV file per day, with all sorts of extraneous information about specific opal card demographics.
 This is unnecessary for patronage, so `prefilter.sh` removes this and converts it down to a [~19MB file](./samples/ROAM_20250822_all.txt).
 Further removing unnecesssary columns and repetition can bring this down to a [useful 5MB psv file](./samples/ROAM_20250822_usefulcols.psv).

 The PSV file as a format is hard to visualise, so a python [script](./processROAM.py) `processROAM.py` converts this into a JSON file with information about each trip, the stops it makes, and the change of passenger load over time, providing more valuable insights.

 To automate the collection of data, `loamDownloader.py` [here](./loamDownloader.py) downloads datasets in a time range for either the LOAM or ROAM and automatically processes them into the JSON file.
+Data samples available in [./samples](./samples/)

 To make this data easy to view, [index.html](./index.html) displays each trip on a graph and allows sorting and filtering of stations and services.
 A sample is deployed at https://sudface.github.io/ROAM/.

-Example trip from output JSON file:
+Example trip from [output JSON](./samples/ROAM_20250822.json) file:
 ```json
 {
     "TRIP_NAME": "0136-001-101-002:1000",